makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 5: "Widowed"
 6: "Single, never married"
 7: For any other or unexpected values in 'marital_status'.
-- cps21_bornin_canada: Represents the citizenship status of respondents.
+- Citizenship status (bornin_canada & cps21_bornin_canada): Represents the citizenship status of respondents.
 1: "By birth"
 2: "By naturalization"
 3: "Don't know" (If this category is present in the original data).
 - province & cps21_province: Represents the province of residence.
 Numeric codes from 1 to 13 for different provinces and territories.
-- education & cps21_education: Represents the level of education of respondents.
+- Education (education & cps21_education): Represents the level of education of respondents.
 4: "Less than high school diploma or its equivalent"
 5: "High school diploma or a high school equivalency certificate"
 7: "Trade certificate or diploma" or “College, CEGEP or other non-university certificate or diploma”